top of page

 If you imagine spending your days on a tiny speck of an island in the Andaman Sea, with white sand, turquoise waters, a smattering of jungle, no roads and very few people - then head to Koh Ngai or Koh Kradan.

 Here you will find that postcard-perfect paradise.
 Neither of these islands has a permanent resident population, but what they lack in culture they make up for in views and vibes.
-While away your days snorkelling in the coral reefs, paddle boarding the coves, or simply kicking back in a hammock with a Piña colada from one of the very few beach shacks.
+Spend your days snorkelling in the coral reefs, paddle boarding the coves, or simply kicking back in a hammock with a Piña colada from one of the very few beach shacks.

 Koh Mook is slightly bigger, dotted with small villages, beaches to die for, and the famous Emerald Cave, a secret lagoon which can only be reached at low tide by swimming 80 meters through a dark cave.